Simplxss/Iridium-gidra/gover/README.md

 3. Run `gover.exe --bypass` on windows or `.\gover --bypass` on linux to enable runtime bypass

-4. (Known issue) Make sure your game was the first startup before login, which means you shouldn't logout then re-login without completely quit the game, or will cause capture failed
+4. (Known issue) Make sure your game was the first startup after start bypass mode.
+If it report decrypt data failed, please logout then completely quit the game and restart to re-login

 ## Fiddler Script
 ```cs